isomerpages/isomerpages-mlaw-simc/index.md

         - title: 'About the Convention'
           description: 'First of its kind'
           url: /convention/about-convention/
-        - title: 'Singapore Convention Week 2021'
+        - title: 'Entry into Force Celebration'
-          description: 'Save the date'
+          description: 'Digital Cvent to Commemorate the Entry into Force of the Convention'
-          url: /events/SC-Week-2021
+          url: /events/scm2020
   - infopic:
       title: null
       subtitle: null
       description: 'In 2019, history was made when Singapore hosted the signing ceremony where 46 countries signed the Singapore Convention on Mediation, with more coming on board after.
-With Singapore, Fiji, Qatar, Saudi Arabia, Belarus and Ecuador now having deposited their respective instruments of ratification or approval, come celebrate with us as the Convention enters into force. <br><br>Date | Saturday, 12 September 2020 <br>Time | 0000hrs, GMT-4 NY Time (1200hrs GMT+8 SG Time)'
+To-date, Singapore, Fiji, Qatar, Saudi Arabia, Belarus and Ecuador have deposited their respective instruments of ratification or approval. <br><br>On 12 September 2020, we celebrated the entry into force of the Singapore Convention on Mediation. <a href="/events/scm2020">Click here</a> to watch the digital ceremony.'
       url: /events/scm2020
       image: /images/Formal_Signatories_website_edited.jpg
-      alt: Watch Here
-      button: 'Watch Here'
   - resources:
       subtitle: Media
       title: Newsroom